qubard/mcidle-python/README.md

 It is particularly useful for servers which punish you for disconnecting (e.g `2b2t.org` which has queues)

 Feel free to submit an issue if something doesn't work properly.
+I would like to point out that this has not been heavily tested so there will definitely be bugs.

 # Supported Versions